korgano/SkillTreeRebuild/doc/RangedPushBack.md

 `"ThumperIDs": ["Weapon_Mortar_Thumper"]` : Controls whether a mortar weapon receives Thumper cannon animations/processing.
 Default Thumper is `Weapon_Mortar_Thumper`.

 ## Known Issues
-- Multi-Targeting attacks can cause multiple applications of pushback.
+~~- Multi-Targeting attacks can cause multiple applications of pushback.~~

+- Multi-Targeting attacks no longer cause multiple pushback applications, but only one attack can apply pushback to a target per initiative phase.
+Once a phase ends, another attack can apply pushback to the same target.

 - Has not been tested with pilots with multiple pushback skills.